Hypergear/UCL_Dissertation/Proposal/proposal.md

 ## Background / Preliminary Literature Review
 ### Background
 As the progress of the information technology on mobile devices combined with the raise of the 5G technology and cloud computing services, the demand on the higher stand internet services can be foreseen.
 World need a media to transmit big amount of data inexpensively in the long range.
-As the "high way" of the data communication, the optic fibre is the most common tool for wired long-distance data communication.(Kangovi, 2017) There are two types of state level fiber optic cables: fibre optic terrestrial telecommunication cable(TTC) and fibre optic submarine telecommunication cable(STC), in terms of useability latter one gains bigger market share.
-Nowadays STC is responsible for more than 98% of the global internet transmission (Winseck, 2017) with the total length of 1.2 million KM of STC were constructed.
+As the "high way" of the data communication, the optic fibre is the most common tool for wired long-distance data communication.(Kangovi, 2017) There are two types of state level fiber optic cables: fibre optic terrestrial telecommunication cable(TTC) and fibre optic submarine telecommunication cable(STC), in terms of useability latter one gains bigger market share.(Marra et al., 2018) Nowadays STC is responsible for more than 98% of the global internet transmission (Winseck, 2017) with the total length of 1.2 million KM of STC were constructed.
 (Wang et al., 2019).
 In some terms, any internet communication is dependent on the functional working of STC in the field like: academia, education, entertainment, finance, medication and military.
 Considering the irreplaceability of STC in all aspect of the people's daily life, the failure could cause significant negative impact on the social and economic disruptions on a community or society.

 The failure of a STC might not give inaccessability of the worldwide internet, as the nature the internet routing topology(Calvert, Doar and Zegura, 1997) suggested that connection can still be established by a long and less table connection.(Turner et al., 2010b).
 But it is not true for all the countries.
 In 2008 either SEA-ME-WE 4 or FLAG was damaged by a dragging ship anchor, the internet automatically reroute date to SEA-ME-WE 3 and overwhelmed its design capacity which subsequently caused more than 50% of internet services interruption in middle-east area.
 (Zetter, 2008) Fore recently, in 2022 the volcano eruption in Tonga cause the failure on Tonga's only STC and the nation lost almost all the communication with rest of the world for 5 weeks.(Bateman, 2022) Due to the commercial interest and limit in internet usage, usually less developed countries and remote island such as Chile or Marshall island do not have an alternative STC for redundancy.(Dominey-Howes, 2022) Obversely these countries are more dependent and suffers more losses if the STC breaks down.

 Even STC is a world spread infrastructure, there are still 4 billions of people do not have access to internet, the satellite internet can be an alternative technology to replace the STC by using the non-synchronous orbit satellite.(Graydon and Parks, 2019) These satellite rotates around the earth obit, providing wireless internet connection to the customer near the earth surface.
-If the satellite is located in geostationary Earth orbit (GEO), user will suffer from the high latency and limited bandwidth, whereas the low Earth orbit (LEO) satellites can significant mitigate this issue but LEO acquires hundreds of thousands satellites to provide worldwide coverage which gives higher standards on the internet services provider(ISP).(Deutschmann et al., 2021) The satellite internet services always have higher requirements on the user budget, as the extra devices and expensive data package need to be pre-purchased before the usage.(starlink, 2022)
+If the satellite is located in geostationary Earth orbit (GEO), user will suffer from the high latency and limited bandwidth, whereas the low Earth orbit (LEO) satellites can significant mitigate this issue but LEO acquires hundreds of thousands satellites to provide worldwide coverage which gives higher standards on the internet services provider(ISP).(Deutschmann et al., 2021) But satellite internet services always have higher requirements on the user budget than STC, as the extra devices and expensive data package need to be pre-purchased before the usage.(starlink, 2022)

 ### Literature Review